aragon/AGPs/AGPs/AGP-X.md

 ## Amount of the transfer

-- \$450k paid in DAI [or any other stable assets].
+- $450,000 paid in DAI [or any other stable assets].
-- 125k ANT.
+- 125,000 ANT.

 ## Number and frequency of transfers

-- The \$450k payment will be divided in two chunks.
+- The $450,000 payment will be divided in two chunks.
-- The 125k ANT payment is gonna be handled by the AA with respect to the process described [here](https://github.com/aragon/flock/pull/7#issuecomment-480275930) and [here](https://github.com/aragon/flock/pull/7#issuecomment-481013524).
+- The 125,000 ANT payment is going to be handled by the AA with respect to the process described [here](https://github.com/aragon/flock/pull/7#issuecomment-480275930) and [here](https://github.com/aragon/flock/pull/7#issuecomment-481013524).

 ## Purpose of the transfer